Building a Design System Playbook

 Team

-2 UX designers, 11 Product design teams, 3 Clients at KB Bank
+2 UX designers (Me), 11 Product teams, 3 Clients at KB Bank

 Context

-However, despite having a design system, adoption remained at 14%, resulting in inconsistent design patterns across platforms.
+However, despite having a design system, adoption remained at 14% and UX flows lacked clear logic and predictability.
 These fragmented patterns resulted in over 7,000 Voice of Customer(VOC) reports.

 A more intuitive, unified, and actionable UI + UX design system was urgently needed to raise the quality of KB Bank’s digital experiences at scale.